gershnik/intrusive_shared_ptr/README.md

 ```

-### Using with non-reference counted types
+### Using with non-reference-counted types

-On occasion when you have a code that uses intrusive reference counting a lot you might need to handle a type
+On occasion, when you have code that uses intrusive reference counting a lot, you might need to handle a type
-which you cannot modify and which is not by itself reference counted.
+which you cannot modify and which is not by itself reference-counted.
-In such situation you can use an adapter (if you prefer derivation) or wrapper (if you prefer containment) that makes it such
+In such a situation you can use an adapter (if you prefer derivation) or wrapper (if you prefer containment) that
+adds reference counting to a type:

 Adapter:
 ```cpp